NicolasReaItalo/WebServ/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a simple http1.1 server, able to hanlde requests GET, POST, and DELETE, as well as CGIs.
+This is a simple http1.1 server, able to handle requests GET, POST, and DELETE, as well as CGIs.
 The project must be launched with a .conf file associated, based onn the same structure as nginx conf files.
 For more information, please check the <a href="https://github.com/qgiraux/WebServ/wiki">wiki</a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>